OMNIALowCode/omnia3/docs/pages/omnia3/Deployment/omnia3_secretmanager.md

 ## 1. Introduction

-OMNIA let's configure a Secret Manager that will help you protect secrets needed to access your services.
+OMNIA allows you to configure a Secret Manager that will help you protect secrets needed to access your services.
-OMNIA support multiple kinds of Secret Managers:
+OMNIA supports multiple kinds of Secret Managers:

   - Azure Key Vault
   - AWS System Manager Parameter Store